msseeley/ads/02_Problem_Solving_Approaches/notes: problem_solving_process.md

     - explore invalid inputs

 3. **Approach**<br>
-Outline your approach to the problem in words, pseudo code etc.
+Break down your approach to the problem.
+    - can help to write pseudo code with broken down steps
+    - it's possible to discuss runtime here

 4. **Code**<br>
-Code out your approach
+Code out your approach.
+    - based on your approach/notes, code through the steps.

 5. **Test** <br>
 From your given test cases, work through a test or two to see if your code work
 6. **Optimize**<br> Go through your code and if you have time, figure out places to optimize the code or at least discuss ideas for optimization.